Seiya Suzuki Preview, Player Props: Cubs vs. Reds

 Seiya Suzuki At The Plate

-- He has scored in 44.0% of his games this year, with more than one run scored in 7.3%.
+- He has scored in 49 of 111 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.